gurgunday/gobj/README.md

 # gobj ![img.shields.io/bundlephobia/minzip/gobj](https://img.shields.io/bundlephobia/minzip/gobj)

-snu**gobj**ect is a mutable JavaScript Object with an immutable hidden class.
+snu**gobj**ect is a mutable JavaScript object with an immutable hidden class.

 Works in the browser.
 No runtime dependencies.
-Drop-in\* replacement to Object.
+Drop-in\* replacement to objects.
 [Get more out of your JS engine.](https://stackoverflow.com/questions/62350146/why-map-manipulation-is-much-slower-than-object-in-javascript-v8-for-integ/62351925#62351925)

 ![gobj.gif](./gobj.gif)